drevoborod/altcollections/README.md

 # altcollections
-Several classes which provide extended functionality of standart collections: dict and list.
+Several classes which add extended functionality to standard collections: dict and list.